Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/screen-mirroring.md

 weight: 35
 ---

-Screen Mirroring lets you view your GhostESP device's display on your computer in realtime
+View and control your device's screen from your computer.

 ## Prerequisites